UE4SS-RE/RE-UE4SS/docs/feature-overview/dumpers.md

 The C++ dumper is a tool that generates C++ headers from UE4 classes and blueprints.

-The keybind to generate headers is by default `CTRL` + `D`, and it can be changed in `Mods/Keybinds/Scripts/main.lua`.
+The keybind to generate headers is by default `CTRL` + `H`, and it can be changed in `Mods/Keybinds/Scripts/main.lua`.

 It generates a `.hpp` file for each blueprint (including animation blueprint and widget blueprint), and then all of the base classes inside of `<ProjectName>.hpp` or `<EngineModule>.hpp`.
 All classes are at the top of the files, followed by all structs.
 Enums are seperated into files named the same as their class, but with `_enums` appended to the end.